GVSUProjectGrandPath/Budgeting-Bot/README.md

    ```
 3. Run/start the FastAPI backend server:

-   With your virtual environment active run
+   With your virtual environment active, run:

+   Uvicorn was installed early in the dependencies installation.
    ```
    uvicorn app.main:app --reload --port 8000
    ```